open-mmlab/mmcv/.github/pull_request_template.md

 ## Checklist

+**Before PR**:

 - [ ] Pre-commit or other linting tools are used to fix the potential lint issues.
-- [ ] CLA has been signed and all committers have signed the CLA in this PR.
 - [ ] Bug fixes are fully covered by unit tests, the case that causes the bug should be added in the unit tests.
 - [ ] The modification is covered by complete unit tests.
 If not, please add more unit test to ensure the correctness.
-- [ ] If the modification has potential influence on downstream projects, this PR should be tested with downstream projects, like MMDet or MMCls.
 - [ ] The documentation has been modified accordingly, like docstring or example tutorials.

+**After PR**:

+- [ ] If the modification has potential influence on downstream or other related projects, this PR should be tested with those projects, like MMDet or MMCls.
+- [ ] CLA has been signed and all committers have signed the CLA in this PR.